eukras/refspy/README.md

 `Reference`, and `Verse` are Pydantic types that will raise ValueErrors if initialised with bad data, say if a verse has Numbers outside the range `0..999`, or if a Range has a start verse that is greater than its end verse.
+These appear in the models and types folders.

 - **Book**.
 A book has id, name, abbrev, aliases, and chapters.
 No verse counts.
 - **Format**.
 The Format objects define what properties and characters to use when formatting references for various purposes.